jptweb/IGME-110-Fall-2025/documents/p3-work-plan.md

 - Although each group member will guide the team in a specific role(s) as outlined below, everyone is expected to contribute to all parts of the project.
 - Your work plan must include the following components:

-### 1) Project Goal and Infographic Analysis
+### 1) Project Goal and App Proposal Analysis
-- **A)** Begin by clearly defining your project goal based on the infographic your group selected.
-Explain why you chose that particular infographic, analyze it and explain how it serves as the foundation for your project.
+- **A)** Begin by clearly defining your project goal based on the **app proposal** your group selected.
+Explain why you chose that particular app concept, analyze the original proposal, and explain how it serves as the foundation for your prototype project.
-- **B)** Identify the core experience that your prototype will address.
+- **B)** Identify the core experience that your prototype will address - what is the main problem this app solves?
-- **C)** Come up with a draft list of 5 to 7 features of your experience (don't worry, you won't be required to implement all of these features!)
+- **C)** Come up with a draft list of 5 to 7 features of your app (don't worry, you won't be required to implement all of these features in your prototype!)

 ### 2) Target Audience & User Personas